awsdocs/aws-systems-manager-user-guide/doc_source/rc-console.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Run Command**\.

+1. Choose **Run command**\.

 1. In the **Command document** list, choose **AWS\-UpdateSSMAgent**\.

-1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
-**Note**
-If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. In the **Command parameters** section, specify values for the following parameters, if you want:

    1. \(Optional\) For **Version**, type the version of SSM Agent to install\.
 You can install [older versions](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) of the agent\.
 If you do not specify a version, the service installs the latest version\.

    1. \(Optional\) For **Allow Downgrade**, choose **true** to install an earlier version of SSM Agent\.
 If you choose this option, you must specify the [earlier](https://github.com/aws/amazon-ssm-agent/blob/master/RELEASENOTES.md) version number\.
 Choose **false** to install only the newest version of the service\.

+1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
+**Note**
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where are my instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

 1. For **Other parameters**:
    + For **Comment**, type information about this command\.